aldrin-lim/fullstackapp/README.md

 $ npm run start
 ```

-This will run both of the client and server.
+This will run both of the client and server inside a docker container.
+You can access it by using (http://localhost:3000/) on your local